Rossaroli/EPICRPG/README.md

 # Terms of Service of EPIC RPG

 EPIC RPG team ("us", "we" or "our") owns and operates EPIC RPG (the "Bot" or "Service").
-Please read these Terms of Service (from now on refered as "Terms") before using the Service.
+Please read these Terms of Service (the "Terms") before using the Service.

 By using the Service, you agree to these Terms.
 If you disagree with any part of the terms then you do not have permission to use the Service.